 Articles of Organization are necessary to legalize your business and prevent any potential disputes between members regarding their rights, duties, and protection of personal assets.

-Apart from this, many states require Articles of Organization to acquire an Employer Identification Number (EIN), set up a business bank account and apply for a business loan.
-We cover each business operation in more detail below.
+Apart from this, many states require Articles of Organization to acquire an Employer Identification Number (EIN), set up a business bank account, and apply for a business loan.
+Each of these business operations is covered in more detail below.

-An EIN is a nine-digit taxpayer identification number assigned by the IRS and required for obtaining a business bank account, a business license, and to file for a tax return.
+An EIN is a nine-digit taxpayer identification number assigned by the IRS and is required for obtaining a business bank account, a business license, and filing a tax return.
 Getting an EIN for an LLC is free of charge.
 You can follow our guide here.

 Setting Up a Business Bank Account